APA-Accredited Doctoral Internship in Health Service Psychology Training Program

 As the only university in the California State University system with a service-learning graduation requirement, CSUMB has earned national recognition for its work in helping students examine issues of justice, diversity, and social responsibility through service-learning.
 CSUMB is recognized as a Hispanic Serving Institution by the Hispanic Association of Colleges and Universities, committed to cultural and linguistic inclusivity and offering an educational experience that values and integrates cultural capital into the learning environment.

 The CSUMB Psychology Internship resides within the Personal Growth and Counseling Center (PGCC), which is located centrally on campus and operates as part of the Division of Student Affairs.
 The CSUMB Psychology Internship provides crisis, individual, and group counseling for personal, interpersonal, developmental, vocational, and academic issues as well as offers a breadth of outreach and educational programs.
 The CSUMB Psychology Internship works collaboratively with other partners on campus to support student wellness, increase utilization and accessibility of services, and offer preventative interventions.
 Also, the CSUMB Psychology Internship provides consultation services to students, faculty and staff; classroom teaching; and training for graduate students in social work and psychology.
-The CSUMB Psychology Internship maintains close ties with the Health Center, Student Disability Resources, Health Promotion and Education, Campus Chaplains, and Campus Sexual Assault Advocate.
+The CSUMB Psychology Internship maintains close ties with the Health Center, Student Disability and Accessibility Center (SDAC), Health Promotion and Education, Campus Chaplains, and Campus Sexual Assault Advocate.

 We value appreciation for all differences among people including those of national origin, race, gender, gender expression, sexual orientation, ethnicity, functional ability, socio-economic status, age, and religious/spiritual affiliation.
 Woven into the program is the belief that every competent practitioner in the field should be guided by appreciation for individual differences within a diverse society, and an openness to lifelong learning.
 We believe that valuing cultural diversity from a global perspective maximizes human growth and development, and enhances the quality of life on our campus, in our community, and throughout our world.